 Much of the content featured in Mixed Bag Mag promotes the initiatives of people who are responding to the pressing current issues in Canada today – Missing and Murdered Indigenous Women, Black Lives Matter, the Truth and Reconciliation Commission, and Canada 150.
 They are exploring and often critiquing this cultural moment we are at.

-This past year I have joined the CIRCLE team, the Centre for Indigenous Research Language and Education at Carleton University.
-In my time with CIRCLE I have worked to create more awareness of their presence on campus, including design, promotion and PR for their events featuring Indigenous female artists and activists Alethea Arnaquq-Baril, Candace Maracle, Leanne Betasamosake Simpson, & Erica Violet Lee.
+In the Fall of 2016 to the Spring of 2017 I worked with CIRCLE, the Centre for Indigenous Research Language and Education, at Carleton University.
+In my time with CIRCLE I created more awareness of their presence on campus, including design, promotion and PR for their events featuring Indigenous female artists and activists Alethea Arnaquq-Baril, Candace Maracle, Leanne Betasamosake Simpson, & Erica Violet Lee.
+(View portfolio)

 August 2015 I travelled with Toronto’s Power Plant Gallery as part of a group of artists and curators from Canada to take part in the Creative Time Summit at the 56th Venice Biennale.
 Creative Time is a not-for-profit arts organization that “has been producing groundbreaking artist projects for more than 40 years with a belief that art has the power to influence society and inspire global change.”
 I covered the Biennale in collaboration with the Power Plant and their social media team.
 The artists included a group whose work is centred around art as social practice – Adrian Blackwell, Deana Bowen, Carole Condé and Karl Beveridge, Jen Delos Reyes, Elle Flanders and Tamira Sawatzky (Public Studio), Justin Langlois, Duane Linklater and Nadiya Myre.
 Along with myself, other curators who participated were the Power Plant’s Director Gaëtane Verna, Dr. Warren Crichlow (York U), Wanda Nanibush (Art Gallery of Ontario), Dominique Fontaine (Independent), and Anne-Marie Ninacs (Independent).
 This initiative was supported by PIA (Partners in Art).
 We made such a fantastic impression that Creative Time will be holding their 2017 Summit in Toronto!